 The seller hires a listing agent to represent him or her.
 The agent’s fiduciary responsibilities are to the seller alone.
 The agency relationship is created by the listing agreement.

 The buyer hires a buyer’s agent to represent them in a real estate transaction.
 The buyer’s agent owes fiduciary responsibility solely to the buyer.
 The buyer’s agent can work for a straight fee paid by the buyer, or receive payment from the seller via a commission split with the listing agent.

 These agents work in cooperation with or at the behest of a listing agent or a buyer’s agent.
-Significantly, the broker’s agent does not work for the same firm as the listing/buyer’s agent with whom they are engaged.
+Significantly, the broker’s agent does not work for the same firm as the listing/buyer’s agent with whom they work for.
 These agents don’t have a direct relationship with either the buyer or seller.

 Dual agency is a relationship that occurs when the brokerage firm represents both the buyer and the seller in the same real estate transaction.
 Designated Dual agents have limited fiduciary responsibilities, and there is a potential for conflict of interest.
 Because of this, all parties in a dual agency relationship must give their informed consent.
 Disclosed dual agency, in which both the buyer and the seller are aware that a single agent is representing both of them, is legal in most states.
 Understand the perils of dual agency.

 Dual Agent with Designated Sales Agent